blacklightpy/vaultofknowledge/The Difference between a King and a Commoner.md

 Secondly, it defies how (1) the Shruthi-s such as Bhagavad Geetha quotes how Varna-s are based on one's Guna-s and secondly, that the proportion of Guna-s in the mind arise through one's Karma-s and that in the body arises through the food they consume.

-The fourth Prapaathaka of Chaandogya Upanishad (4.4.3 - 4.4.5) deal with the case of Sathyakaama Jaabaala, who wanted to learn the Veda-s, whose mother Jaabaala was a prostitute and  father was unknown, and
+The fourth Prapaathaka of Chaandogya Upanishad (4.4.3 - 4.4.5) deal with the case of Sathyakaama Jaabaala, who wanted to learn the Veda-s, whose mother Jaabaala was a prostitute, and his father was unknown.
+When he told this to sage Gauthama, he understood that he was a Braahmana simply because he was truthful, and proceeded to initiate him.

+Now, I was arguing this example with a proponent of birth-based Varna-s, who based his claims on the Manu Smrithi (the common one, and not Aarya Samaaj's Vishuddha Manu Smrithi) who unsurprisingly was extremely bigoted as well.
+He replied that this meant that his father was a Braahmana.

+But then I pointed out to him the analogy of the carpenter's son wanting to be something else, as well as how the Manu Smrithi

+When I pointed out to him that as per the Manu Smrithi, the

 Braahmana whore (I think he should be given an award for cooking up such bullshit)